 Construction began in November 2010 and was completed in April 2012.
 Paving was restored on streets impacted by Contracts 2, 3A and 3B construction.

-Construction began in October 2012 and is scheduled to be completed in August 2015.
-The work is generally bounded by East Third Street, East Fourth Street, N Street and G Street, with portions of West First Street, West Second Street, C Street, Cypher Street, E Street and Fargo Street included.
+09/2012 to 06/2015, RJV Construction Corporation, Canton, MA.
+Construction is taking place in streets in the contract area generally bounded by East Third Street, East Fourth Street, N Street and G Street, including portions of West First Street, West Second Street, C Street, Cypher Street, E Street & Fargo Street.